Why your candles need our labels

 Any candle that goes on the UK market needs to comply with Classification, Labelling and Packaging of chemicals legislation (CLP) Regulations.
 This means that all required CLP information needs to be attached directly to the candle as a separate label.
 This CLP label can also be attached to a vessel that contains the candle (such as a candle jar or tin).

-The CLP label needs to contain allergen information, the appropriate signal word/warning, hazard and precautionary statements, hazard icons and the supplier address/phone number.
+The CLP label needs to include the appropriate signal word, hazard pictograms, hazard and precautionary statements, and supplier contact details.
+Depending on the formulation, additional ingredient or allergen disclosures may also be required.

 For more information on CLP Regulations, take a look at our dedicated CLP page (link to page).

-We also use a permanent, or high-tack, adhesive on our candle labels as it can withstand high temperatures without losing its grip.
+We also use a permanent, or high-tack, adhesive on our candle labels to ensure reliable adhesion, even when exposed to elevated temperatures.